raumfeld/Buildroot.cmake/README.md

 It might be useful if...

-* ... you have a build process that involves building multiple components, with different configurations, from the same Buildroot source tree.
+* ... you have a build process that involves building multiple images, with different configurations, from the same Buildroot source tree.

 * ... you want to use the output of one or more Buildroot builds as part